Home Network

 I’ve built my own home server called (Orion) you can read the details here, currently, I’m in the process of installing NFS so that I can access my files from my Linux Workstation.

-Home network setup
+Home network Setup

 Server IP: 192.168.1.15